 The Company completed the initial public offering of shares of its common stock (the "IPO") in August 2016 and is a publicly traded bank holding company with its shares listed on the NASDAQ Global Select Market ("NASDAQ") under the ticker symbol "FHB."
 Prior to the IPO, the Company was a wholly-owned indirect subsidiary of BNP Paribas ("BNPP"), a financial institution based in France.
 BNPP undertook a series of transactions (the "Reorganization Transactions") in the months prior to the IPO in order to effect the IPO and comply with certain regulations of the Board of Governors of the Federal Reserve System (the "Federal Reserve").
 Following the IPO and the secondary offering of the Company's common stock completed on February 6, 2017 (including the full exercise of the underwriters' option to purchase additional shares of common stock completed on February 17, 2017) in which, collectively, BNPP sold 53,000,000 shares of our common stock, BNPP continues to own approximately 62.0% of the Company's common stock.
-BNPP entered into in connection with the IPO (the "Stockholder Agreement").
+BNPP exercises considerable control over the Company as a controlling stockholder and pursuant to a Stockholder Agreement between the Company and BNPP entered into in connection with the IPO (the "Stockholder Agreement").
 The Company owns 100% of the outstanding common stock of First Hawaiian Bank ("FHB" or the "Bank").